 Coincidences have driven my research interests to be concentrated on the African continent, yet what motivates my research is not the geographical places per se, but the drive to increase understanding of peace processes and the different actors involved.

-I am a an Assistant Professor in International Relations at Université Libre de Bruxelles and the Director for the Africa Programme at Egmont Institute for International Relations, as well as the Deputy Editor for the journal International Peacekeeping.
+I am a an Assistant Professor in International Relations at Lund University and the Director for the Africa Programme at Egmont Institute for International Relations, as well as the Editor-in-Chief for the journal International Peacekeeping.
+I’m also a Global Fellow at the Peace Research Institute in Oslo (PRIO).

 I’ve been a Visiting Researcher at both Lund University in Sweden (2017-2018) and Stellenbosch University in South Africa (2015) and I was also an invited guest lecturer at Sciences Po in Paris where I taught the Master’s course “Security in Africa” in 2014.